tinygo-org/tinygo-site/content/microcontrollers/machine/pybadge.md

 func ResetProcessor()
 ```

-ResetProcessor should perform a system reset in preperation
+ResetProcessor should perform a system reset in preparation
 to switch to the bootloader to flash new firmware.